What to Feed Chickens: A Complete Reference for Beginners

 1. Grains: Whole grains like cracked corn, wheat, and oats can be given as scratch grains.
 These provide additional energy and can help keep chickens entertained.

 2. Vegetables and Fruits: Chickens enjoy a range of vegetables and fruits.
 Leafy greens, carrots, peas, apples, and berries are healthy options.
-Avoid feeding them onions, garlic, or citrus fruits, as these can affect the flavor of eggs and may cause digestive issues.
+Avoid feeding them onions, garlic, or citrus fruits.
+These can affect the flavor of eggs.
+They may also cause digestive issues.

-3. Protein Supplements: Mealworms, black soldier fly larvae, and kitchen scraps like cooked eggs can provide additional protein, especially during the molting season when chickens need more protein for feather regrowth.
+3. Protein Supplements: Mealworms, black soldier fly larvae, and kitchen scraps like cooked eggs can provide additional protein.
+This is especially important during the molting season.
+Chickens need more protein for feather regrowth during this time.

 4. Grit: Chickens need grit (small stones or oyster shells) to help grind up food in their gizzards.
 This is especially important if they are eating whole grains or foraging.

-5. Calcium Supplements: For laying hens, providing extra calcium in the form of crushed oyster shells or limestone can help ensure strong eggshells.
+5. Calcium Supplements: For laying hens, providing extra calcium in the form of crushed oyster shells or limestone can help.
+This ensures strong eggshells.

 Feeding Tips and Best Practices for What to Feed Chickens